ManifestManah/NoBlock/README.md

 # No Block
 ## ABOUT THE PLUGIN
 With the 'No Block' plugin installed, and running on your server.
 Players will then be allowed to walk through each other without being stopped due to collision settings, regardless of their team affiliation.
-Players can still damage each other with bullets and weapons, like they would normally do.
+Players can still damage each other with bullets and weapons as they would normally do.

 ## Requirements